manuelpepe/PyAutoBlockchain/examples/guide-example/README.md

 # Example PAB Project

-This project could be executed, if you were to set a valid endpoint in the `.env` file and replace the placeholder contracts with real ones.

-Nonetheless, this is mostly to give you an idea of how to structure a PAB projects.
+This example project aims to give you an idea of how to structure PAB projects.

-You can see some configuration info is set in the `.env` file (which is gitignored) and some (arguably) not so sensitive configs are set in the `config.json` file (which is not gitignored).
+You can see that sensitive configuration info is set in the `.env` file (which is gitignored) and some (arguably) not so sensitive configs are set in the `config.json` file (which is not gitignored).

 A simple `CompoundAndLog` strategy is defined in `strategies/compound.py` and imported in `strategies/__init__.py` for